Gogglebrian/perfect_dark/README.md

 # Perfect Dark port: More 'n' Better Weapons Mod

 This is a work-in-progress mod of the lovely work-in-progress [port](https://github.com/fgsfdsfgs/perfect_dark) of the [Perfect Dark decompilation](https://github.com/n64decomp/perfect_dark), with new bespoke weapon variants, overhauls, enhancements, and/or and balance tweaks.
-Balance decisions are oriented around "zombies mode" (Combat Simulator rounds against a team of 8 FistSims).
+Balance decisions are oriented around the new Combat Simulator preset, Zombies Mode – randomized rounds against a team of 8 FistSims.

 ## Features

-**New variants:**
+**New Variants:**
 * F-Bomb: A more precise grenade that detonates on impact.
 Primary: detonates on any impact.
-Secondary: bounces off of walls/enemies, like SuperDragon/Devastator rounds).
+Secondary: bounces off of walls/enemies, like SuperDragon or Devastator grenade rounds.
-* U13ERKL01313: An upgraded KL01313 with absurdly higher fire rate (but equally pathetic base damage and even worse spread).
+* U13ERKL01313: An upgraded KL01313 with absurdly higher fire rate, but equally pathetic base damage and even worse spread.
+Its power can't be contained.

 **Overhauls:**
 * Sniper Rifle: Massively increased damage, reduced fire rate.
-Reloads on function switch, and remembers its function when dropped.
 Primary: piercing rounds.
 Secondary: explosive rounds.
+Switching between the two ammo types requires swapping out the mag (in other words, it forces a reload).
-* Shotgun: Increased damage and fire rate, and added limited piercing.
+* Shotgun: Significantly increased damage and fire rate with limited piercing.
 Reload is all-at-once instead of incremental.
-New secondary: automatic burst-fire.
+New secondary: automatic 3-round burst-fire.
+Also removed the distance-based damage scaling that only applied to mission NPCs.

+**Enhancements:**
+* Remote Mine: Detonate with a single press of the Function Switch key/button, without even having to wait for the throw animation to finish - just like vanilla A+B quick detonations.
+Also fixed the original bug that made the secondary-function detonator unreliable in multiplayer.
+(If you prefer to press the Function Switch button THEN the trigger to detonate, there's a per-player option for that in the ini.)

-**Miscellaneous Tweaks**
+**Miscellaneous Tweaks/Fixes:**
+* Added new Combat Simulator preset, Zombies Mode.
+Survive and compete for points against a team of obnoxious FistSims who'll steal your guns and rip you limb from limb.
+Play with Random weapons and the recommended selection for best results – a constantly shifting tactical landscape with a shockingly deep metagame in and of itself.
+I love Perfect Dark.
+* Curated the default Random weapon selection (this recommended preset can also be selected in the Random menu).
+Also tweaked the other Random presets for authenticity and quality control.
+* Fixed the original bug that made simulants always target player 2 by default (or the first simulant, in single-player) every time they spawned.
+They'll now choose the closest valid target, as intended.
+(This fix can be toggled off in the ini, if you want that for some reason.)
-* Banned FistSims from using the Laser.
+* Banned FistSims from using the Laser and from throwing knives.
+* New launch options: --combat-simulator to skip the menus straight into the full Combat Simulator menu, and --skip-jo-on-pc to do that.
 * Renamed KL01313 primary function.

 # Original port readme: